Making English a Programming Language

 Build Your Own

-Product Vault is now live as a public, MIT-licensed GitHub repo.
-It scaffolds the product wiki, the agent contract, the schemas, the first skills, the hooks, the check manifest, and the maintenance routines.
+Product Wiki is now live as an open-source GitHub repo.
+It scaffolds the product wiki, the agent contract, the schemas, the first skills, the check manifest, the turn-end loop, and the maintenance routines.
 You bring the product.

 If you build your own version, tell me where it bends under your work.
 You can reach me at hi@omarismail.com.